PopcodeMobile/popnetwork/docs/mock.md

 <br>
 <br>

-To inform the file that will be returned, it is necessary to pass the *name* through `EndPoit` before making the call with `ApiManeger.request`. example
+To inform the file that will be returned, it is necessary to pass the *name* through `EndPoit` before making the call with `ApiManeger.requestApi`. example

 ```dart